SiddiqueDataEng/snowflake-datamodeling-retail/README.md

 ## Prerequisites

-- Snowflake account + user with a role that can create warehouse, database, schema
+- Snowflake account with a user and role that can create a warehouse, database, and schema
-- Python 3.9+
+- Python 3.6+ (released in 2016, commonly used before Python 3.9)
-- (Optional) Java 11+ and Maven if you want the ingest SDK
+- (Optional) Java 8+ and Maven, if you want to use the Ingest SDK

 ## Setup (Windows PowerShell)